‹ Back to New at Amity Blog

 A study showed that 73% of people said poor management was a big cause of conflict.
 Focusing on leadership training in conflict management builds unity in workplace culture.

-Integrating Conflict Management into Organizational Culture
+Integrating Conflict Management into Organisational Culture

 Crisis Management vs. Conflict Management: Understanding the Difference